Why Accounts Receivable Turnover is Important for Your Business

 Starting Accounts Receivable + Ending Accounts Receivable / 2

-The higher the number, the more effective you are.
-Creating an A/R Aging Report is considered a best practice.
-It tracks and measures the payment status of all your accounts.
+You should also create an A/R Aging Report, which tracks and measures the payment status of all your accounts.

 How to Improve Accounts Receivable Turnover Ratio

-The easiest and most immediate step you may take is to ensure that your payments platform is providing your customers what they want.
+The easiest and most immediate step you can take to improve your ART ratio is ensuring that your payments platform is providing your customers what they want.
 Are you making the process easy for them?
 Is it helping you keep track of your collections operation?
 Are you automating the process when possible?

 You’ll want to ensure that invoices are sent quickly and efficiently.
 Having the bill in your customer’s hands will (hopefully) spur them to pay on time.